sagarda7/react-ideabox/README.md

-IdeaBox is simple todo like app written in React, Redux to demeonstrate following tech stacks
+IdeaBox is simple todo like app written in React, Redux to demeonstrate following tech stacks.
+See [Demo](https://sagarda7.github.io/react-ideabox)

 ## This project uses